For Utah Scholarship

 |Good Standing Requirements||

-Your scholarship will be renewed each year provided you maintain at least a 3.0 cumulative grade point average and complete at least twenty-four (24) credit hours during the two semesters of the academic year (i.e., fall and spring semesters).
+Your scholarship may be renewed each year, provided you maintain at least a 3.0 cumulative GPA and complete at least twenty-four (24) credit hours during the two semesters of the academic year (i.e., fall and spring semesters).

 You must continue to be a Federal Pell Grant recipient each year.
 To determine Pell Grant eligibility, and to remain in the program, you must complete and submit the Free Application for Federal Student Aid (FAFSA) each year by February 1 and indicate the University of Utah (school code 003675) to receive the FAFSA.
-Any additional financial aid requirements, such as documents requested to verify information on the FAFSA, must be resolved and completed by the first day of classes of the fall semester.
-For example, for the Fall 2022 semester, you will need to submit the 2022-23 FAFSA by no later than February 1, 2022 and be sure your financial aid file with the University Office of Scholarships and Financial Aid is complete by the first day of classes for the Fall 2022 semester.
+Any additional financial aid requirements, such as documents requested to verify information on the FAFSA, must be resolved and completed by the first day of classes of the fall semester which is August 22, 2022.
+For example, for the Fall 2023 semester, you will need to submit the 2023-24 FAFSA by no later than February 1, 2023 and be sure your financial aid file with the University Office of Scholarships and Financial Aid is complete by the first day of classes for the Fall 2023 semester.
 Failure to meet these annual deadlines may result in loss of the scholarship.

 |Confirm Enrollment to Accept Your Scholarship and Its Terms||